geochrist/dctk/README.md

-# dctk
-Delay Calculation ToolKit
+# Delay Calculation ToolKit (dctk)

+## Introduction

 This toolkit is currently used to house the files for the TAU 2020 contest.

-Please look in INSTALL.txt for installation and testing directions.
+Please look in INSTALL.md for installation and testing directions.

+## Inventory
 src/ contains the source files for the infrastructure.
 The contestants should not touch these files (but report any bugs found).